 Negative Reinforcement Conditioning

-The Wireless Deer Fence deer repellent and training system manipulates the instinctual behaviors of deer by causing a negative association between the smell of the deer repellent posts and the shock on their nose to create an effective deer repellent.
+The Wireless Deer Fence deer repellent manipulates the instinctual behaviors of deer by causing a negative association between the smell of the posts and the shock on their nose.

 • Deer have good memories: Deer do not forget an area where they have been hurt.
-One contact with the Wireless Deer Fence deer fencing is a learning experience the deer will always remember.
+One contact with the Wireless Deer Fence is a learning experience the deer will always remember.

 • Deer are skittish animals: Deer instinctively rely on flight and avoidance for their safety.
 Fear is a powerful motivator for deer, and they immediately learn to avoid an area where they have been shocked by a Wireless Deer Fence deer repellent post.

 • Deer are creatures of habit: Deer live in a specific area with set paths that they travel.
-When a deer has been shocked by the Wireless Deer Fence deer deterrent, it redefines its living area and changes the paths that it travels to avoid the area where it has been hurt.
+When a deer has been shocked by the Wireless Deer Fence, it redefines its living area and changes the paths that it travels to avoid the area where it has been hurt.

 • Deer are herd animals: When one deer is shocked, the violent reaction startles other nearby deer, and they are also frightened from the area.
 When one deer is afraid to return to an area, other deer will also be reluctant to enter.
 Fawns are dependent and learn from does.
 If a doe has been trained by a contact with a Wireless Deer Fence post and is afraid to enter an area, the fawns that are with them will also learn to avoid the area.However, this learning by association may be temporary, and in many cases, each deer will have to be trained on its own.